nidhinnaushad/management-system/README.md

 # Employee-Management-System
-Data Management: add, list,  modify and delete records.
+Program in C language for Data Management: add, list,  modify and delete records.
 # Abstract:
 In this project, you can manage employee records – add, list, modify and delete records.
 The main use of an employee